GermanoGallicchio/Diagonale/README.md

 ## How to cite

 Gallicchio, G. (2025).
 Diagonale (formerly PhysioExplorer).
-Zenodo. [https://doi.org/10.5281/zenodo.16808782](https://doi.org/10.5281/zenodo.16808782)
+Zenodo. (https://doi.org/10.5281/zenodo.16808782)[https://doi.org/10.5281/zenodo.16808782]

 ---

 ## Overview
-**Diagonale (DG)** is a set of functions to extract patterns from multivariate physiological data.
+**Diagonale** is a set of functions to extract patterns from multivariate physiological data.

 Testing effects on datasets with many and correlated variables (i.e., multivariate)--or even much larger than the number of observations (i.e., megavariate, Eriksson et al., 2013)--can be challenging due to the multiple comparison problem.
 (See the [green jelly bean comic](https://xkcd.com/882).)
 This challenge can be overcome through various approaches.
 1. One solution is to run mass (i.e., a lot of) univariate tests and then correct for False Discovery Rate (e.g., Benjamini & Hochberg, 1995).